-At December 31, 2003, we owned a 66.7% interest in BEF, which owns a facility that currently produces MTBE, a motor gasoline additive that increases octane and is used in reformulated motor gasoline.
+At December 31, 2003, we owned a 66.7% interest in Belvieu Environmental Fuels ("BEF"), which owns a facility that currently produces MTBE, a motor gasoline additive that increases octane and is used in reformulated motor gasoline.
 We operate the facility, which is located within our Mont Belvieu complex.
-On September 30, 2003, we purchased an additional 33.3% interest in this facility.
-As a result of this acquisition, BEF became a majority-owned consolidated subsidiary of ours.
-Sun owns the remaining 33.3% in BEF.
+On September 30, 2003, we purchased an additional 33.3% interest in this facility, at which time BEF became a majority-owned consolidated subsidiary of ours.

 The production of MTBE is primarily driven by oxygenated fuel programs enacted under the federal Clean Air Act Amendments of 1990.
 In recent years, MTBE has been detected in water supplies.
 The major source of ground water contamination appears to be leaks from underground storage tanks.
 As a result of environmental concerns, several states have enacted legislation to ban or significantly limit the use of MTBE in motor gasoline within their jurisdictions.
 In addition, federal legislation has been drafted to ban MTBE and replace the oxygenate with renewable fuels such as ethanol.
 Although numerous resulting legal actions have been filed against motor gasoline and MTBE producers, BEF has not been named in any MTBE legal action to date.
-For additional information regarding the impact of environmental regulation on BEF, please read "-Regulation and Environmental Matters - Impact of the Clean Air Act's oxygenated fuels programs on our BEF investment" beginning on page 42 of this annual report.

 As a result of these developments, we are currently in the process of modifying the facility to also produce iso-octane, a motor gasoline octane enhancement additive derived from isobutane.
 We expect iso-octane to be in demand by refiners to replace the amount of octane that is lost as a result of MTBE being eliminated as a motor gasoline blendstock.
-The modification project is expected to be completed during the third quarter of 2004 at a total cost of approximately \$30 million.
-The facility will continue to produce MTBE as market conditions warrant and will be capable of producing either MTBE or iso-octane once the plant modifications are complete.
 Depending on the outcome of various factors (including pending federal legislation) the facility may be further modified in the future to produce alkylate.

 As noted above, domestic MTBE demand is primarily linked to reformulated motor gasoline requirements in certain urban areas of the United States designated as carbon monoxide and ozone non-attainment areas by the federal Clean Air Act Amendments of 1990.
 Motor gasoline demand in turn is affected by many factors, including the price of motor gasoline (which is generally dependent upon crude oil prices) and overall economic conditions.
-Sun is obligated to purchase all of BEF's MTBE production at spot-market related prices through September 2004.
+Prior to September 2004, Sun was obligated to purchase all of BEF's MTBE production at spot-market related prices.
 Sun uses the MTBE it purchases from BEF to either (i) satisfy its own reformulated gasoline blending requirements in the eastern United States markets it serves, or (ii) as a commodity offered for resale to others.